deekayen/ansible-role-splunk-enterprise/README.md

 ### Getting Started
 #### Getting started with this playbooks will requires you to:
 1. Ansible controller
-1. Couple of VMs with Windows Server onboard
+1. A couple of VMs with Windows Server onboard
 1. Splunk Enterprise installer
 1. Powershell module Psini in ZIP archive
 1. LDAP and SMTP server (if you need it)
 1. Correct inventory file
 1. 'Master' playbook (spl_deploy.yml) with defined variables and all needed tasks
+1. A couple of playbooks from another my repository

 #### Ansible
 In our company we using Ansible 2.9 for some reasons.
 I can't test this set on Ansible > 2.9 so be carefully when yoi run it on different Ansible version.